 ISO 9001 is the world’s most recognised Quality Management System (QMS) standard.

-Its aim is to help organisations meet the needs of their customers and other stakeholders more effectively.
+It aims to help organisations meet the needs of their customers and other stakeholders more effectively.
 This is achieved by building a framework to ensure consistent quality in the provision of goods and/or services.

 The seven quality management principles are: